What does a landlord need to do to ensure that a tenant leaves on the date originally agreed?

 It is recommended to agree on a method and timetable for the vacation and return of the leased premises by tenant in the lease agreement.
 Additionally, the landlord may require the tenant to deliver an eviction consent declaration to be issued by tenant in the form of a notarial deed, upon signing the lease agreement.
 The landlord, relying on the notarial deed, is able to start eviction enforcement proceedings without the need to go to trial, allowing the tenant to be evicted from the leased premises within a short period of time.

-If tenant has not delivered an eviction consent declaration in the form of a notarial deed to the landlord, then the landlord can seek a court order and judicial enforcement to enable it to recover possession of the premises.
+If a tenant has not delivered an eviction consent declaration in the form of a notarial deed to the landlord, then the landlord can seek a court order and judicial enforcement to enable it to recover possession of the premises.

 When the term specified in the lease is coming to an end, the landlord may, as a courtesy, send a reminder to the tenant that the end of the term is approaching and that vacant possession of the property will be required on the termination date.
 There is no specific need to serve a notice to vacate.
 If the tenant does not leave the property by this date then the landlord will need to issue proceedings through the courts to obtain possession.